 Palaeolandscape implication: A depression in the Older Dunes was dated at the Velsen Gildenlaan location.
 The layered organic fill ranges 845 BC to 800 AD.
-The beach sands were not exposed at this site.
-Therefore, the age of the palaeo-coastline at this location cannot be defined.
+The beach sands were not exposed at this site, therefore the age of the palaeo-coastline at this location cannot be defined.
 Possibly the coastline was at this location in the Early Bronze Age.

-<h1>Location Beverwijk-Scheybeeck (BS)
+<h1>Location: Beverwijk-Scheybeeck (BS)

-Table A3.25: 14C dates of building pit Beverwijk-Scheybeeck (BS).
-Reference: Jelgersma et al., 1970.
+Table A3.25.
+14C dates of building pit Beverwijk-Scheybeeck (BS) (Jelgersma et al., 1970)